DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 Spike punched her weakly.

  ""kay, okay," She laughed.
-"But near his kingdom there was a crack on the world, you see- Griffons say the entire kingdom had been built to contain it, while hippogriffs said it was the kingdom who made the crack somehow."
+"But in his kingdom there was a crack on the world, you see- Griffons say the entire kingdom had been built to contain it, while hippogriffs said it was the kingdom who made the crack somehow."

  "Like a ravine?"
 Asked Diane.
 "How deep?"